SynapseWeb/PyReconstruct/readme.md

 ## Checking your version of Python

 To check which version of Python you currently have, run the command `python --version` in a terminal.
-(In Windows, this can be down by clicking `START` and searching for `command prompt`.
-In the command prompt window, type `python --version` and press enter.)
+(To open a terminal in Windows, this can be done by clicking `START` and searching for `command prompt`.
+In Mac, this can be done by searching for the Terminal app).

 The above command will output which version of Python you are running.
-You should be running Python 3.9 or higher for PyReconstruct.
-If there is an error (likely means Python is not installed) or if you need to upgrade, search for and download Python.
-(In Windows, this can be done in the Microsoft App Store.)
+You should be running Python 3.9 or 3.10 for PyReconstruct.
+If there is an error (likely means Python is not installed), or if you need to upgrade, you should install/re-install Python.

+### Windows

+To download Python for Windows, this can be done in the Microsoft App Store [here](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5).

+### Mac

+To download Python for Mac, this can be done [here](https://www.python.org/downloads/release/python-3109/).
+Scroll to the bottom of the page and find the macOS installer.

 Once downloaded, you can restart the command prompt and re-run `python --version` to see if you have successfully installed Python.

+## Installing git

+### Windows

+If you do not already have git installed, it can be downloaded [here](https://git-scm.com/download/win).
+The 64-bit installer is highly suggested.

+### Mac

+For Mac computers, git should be downloaded through Xcode, which can be found [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12).

+You should install Xcode **even if you already have git installed**.
+It is required for installing dependencies later in this setup.

 <a id="orgfe29638"></a>